 - Airflow restriction

-Either way, the result is that the air conditioner's evaporator coil will be unable to properly disperse the heat, and consequently 'overcools' itself.
-The impact of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
-Yep, the A/C has morphed into an old-school icebox.
+Either way, the result is that the air conditioner's evaporator coil will be unable to properly dissipate heat, and in effect 'overcools' itself.
+The result of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+Yep, the A/C just turned into an old-school icebox.

 What Should You Do When Your A/C Freezes?

 - Do what you can to ensure airflow is not restricted.
 Replace the furnace or air handler's filter as well as any return air filters.
-Open all the registers completely and confirm that they are not obstructed by furniture or curtains.
+Open all the registers completely and ensure that they are not blocked by furniture or drapes.

 - Call Sunbeam Service Experts.
 The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.